preciousO/Plagiarism-Detector/README.md

 *******************************************************************************
 Plagiarism Detector takes in two files as input and tells you the similarity between the two files in percentage.
-It also takes in a synonyms file where every line is considered a synonym group e.g a line containing "run sprint jog" is considered a synonym group.
+It also takes in a synonyms file where each line is considered a synonym group e.g a line containing "run sprint jog" is considered a synonym group.
 Finally, you can also specify what the tuple size should be.
 By default , the